 Bare wood slides, and the more you use it, the slicker it gets.
 You’ll need a flare at the butt of the handle to prevent it flying out of your hands.
 That’s the reason axe handles flare at the butt.
 I don’t recommend any oil or finish other than hard use and sweat.
 There’s enough grease in sweat and enough grit in calloused hands to produce a fine polish.
 The result will save your hands trouble over the long term.

 Today, if you want that sort of handle, you’ll probably have to make it yourself.
 I’ve tried several ways of making handles and eventually settled on cleaving the wood, then drawshaving and scraping with a cabinet-maker’s scraper, to form the handle.
 That leaves some troublesome burs in the wood, and a follow-up with fine sandpaper gives the handle a softer feel and evens out the rough spots.
 The fuzz the sandpaper leaves behind quickly disappears when you actually use the axe.

 I doubt very much that any axe company CEO or product designer ever did any of these things.
 They just thought all woods are pretty much the same, and lacquer makes them look good.
-If you want the best handle, try an Amish hardware store.
+If you want the best handle, try an Amish hardware store like Lehman’s.
 Amish people still make a living by using hand tools and you could find some unique products designed for that market.
 I used to buy unfinished hardwood handles from a hardware store in Arkansas, handles manufactured by Turney Wood Products.
 That was back in the 80’s, and soon after that I started making my own handles and tweaking the process a bit higher, no longer depending on manufactured handles.
 Turney discontinued the bare wood handles for awhile, but put them on the market again when too many axe owners complained about the “improvement.”